Onelinerhub/onelinerhub/nginx/www_to_non_www_redirect.md

-# Redirect www to non-www in Nginx
+# Redirect www to non-www

 Replace ```domain.com``` with your domain.